rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ssl_certificate "add absolute path of crt file";

-Update the KeyID with the KeyID received when RSA key was generated in KBS
+Update the fields(token, object and pin-value) with the values given in keys.txt for the KeyID corresponding to the certificate.

-ssl_certificate_key "engine:pkcs11:pkcs11:token=KMS;id=164b41ae-be61-4c7c-a027-4a2ab1e5e4c4;object=RSAKEY;type=private;pin-value=1234";
+ssl_certificate_key "engine:pkcs11:pkcs11:token=KMS;object=RSAKEY;pin-value=1234";

 **SKC Configuration**